kyren/piccolo/README.md

 we have to make sure to regularly return from the `mutate` call to allow garbage collection to take place.

-The VM in `deimos` is thus written in what is called "stackless" or "trampoline" style.
+The VM in `piccolo` is thus written in what is called "stackless" or "trampoline" style.
 It does not rely on the rust stack for Lua -> Rust and Rust -> Lua nesting, instead callbacks can do one of the following things

   * Return results immediately as a fast path.
   * Return a function (either Rust or Lua) to tail call, and an optional